A rally is already under way at Zuccotti Park in the wake of Cecily McMillan's sentencing.

 the same.
 But our fates are tied up in each others.
 Solidarity is the only way we’ll see our way through.

 To stay involved and help Cecily while she is in prison, please go to www.justiceforcecily.com for more

 The future of radio comes not from the Tower of Corporate Media but through WiFi and cellphone it now belongs to us.
-Circa 2013 we have a window of opportunity since web radio is received on desktops, mobiles and phones without added charges, and there are more than 50,000 free independent stations you can access with simple software.
+We have a window of opportunity while web radio is received on desktops, mobiles and phones without added charges, and there are more than 50,000 free independent stations you can access with simple software.
 You don't need to download files, or worry about how much storage your device has available.

 8 streams, what's playing now is at http://rd0.org